-The Company has a well-diversified investment portfolio with a healthy mixture of overseas equities, UK equities and Sterling bonds.
-The largest exposure is to the UK Government, with 25% of total investments being in UK gilts.
-Other than government stock, the largest single investment is a holding in Sarasin sterling bond fund, representing 7% of total investments.
+The Company has a well-diversified investment portfolio with a healthy mixture of equities and Sterling bonds.
+The largest exposure is to the UK Government, with 27% of total investments being in UK gilts.
+Other than government stock, the largest single investment is a holding in Sarasin sterling bond fund, representing 4.1% of total investments.